 By Thejasree Prakash

-This diagram depicts the business analysis process flow:
+This diagram depicts the business analysis process flow for a software project:

 Business Analysis Process Flow Diagram